Konrad-Jalowy/notesrepo/edgecases.md

     print(num)
 ```
 ### Case 20:
-- **Which of those codes will not compile and which will, and if any, what would be output?**
+- **Which of those codes will not compile/run and which will, and if any, what would be output?**
 ```php
 <?php
 printf("%d", printf("Hello World"));